whoward/docs/markdown/reference/test-configuration.md

 ```

 ### Command Timeout
 As a safety measure to prevent Selenium crashes from making your tests run indefinitely, Sauce limits how long Selenium can take to run a command in our browsers.
 This is set to 300 seconds by default.
 The value of this setting is given in seconds.
+The maximum command timeout value allowed is 600 seconds.

 Key: `command-timeout`